-Old post offices are hardly noteworthy in New England, but to the rest of the United States, the historic Hinsdale post office has become something of a tourist attraction.
-The Hinsdale, New Hampshire post office has operated continuously in the same building since 1816.
+Old post offices are hardly noteworthy in New England, but to the rest of the United States, the historic Hinsdale Post Office in Hinsdale, New Hampshire has become something of a tourist attraction and curiosity.
 It is here, in a town of just more than 4,000 that you can find the oldest continuously operating post office in the United States.
-There are other post offices in the country have operated for longer, or are in more spectacular buildings, but none of them have been in the same building.
+The Hinsdale post office has operated continuously in the same building since 1816.
+There are other post offices in the country that have operated for longer, or are in more spectacular buildings, but none of them have been in the same building for quite as long.

 Nathan Babbitt, was the self-appointed first Postmaster of Hinsdale in 1815, and he is responsible for building the post office the following year.
 He built what was at the time considered a contract postal unit.
 That is, he built a post office in a corner or a general store and started taking deliveries for the small town.
 The mail eventually became more important than the general store and the little corner post office took over the entire building little by little.